Green QE is not about green bonds

 A recurring misinterpretation of “Green QE” is that central banks should restrict their asset purchases solely to green bonds.

-This op-ed was originally published on FT Alphaville on December 18, 2019
+This op-ed was originally published on FT Alphaville on December 18, 2019, in the context of my former role as Executive Director at Positive Money Europe.

 The recent declarations of new European Central Bank president Christine Lagarde on the possible role of her institution in the fight against climate change have revived pushbacks from central bankers and financial commentators against “green quantitative easing”.
 However, the critics have often misrepresented what campaigners actually want.